 From book proposal to contract

-Research academic publishing services carefully – not all academic publishers are the same and your proposal must be a good fit.
-It is recommended not to send proposals to many publishers at the same time.
+Research publishing services carefully – not all academic book publishers are the same and your proposal must be a good fit.
+It is recommended not to send proposals to many academic book publishers at the same time.
 Start with one publisher, tailor your proposal to its requirements – usually expressed on its website.

-Patience is required; while you wait for the scholarly book publisher to reply, continue working on the book and ensure you have permissions for any images and other copyrighted materials that appear in your book.
-It might take weeks if not months to receive a reply and if the publisher turns it down, take note of any feedback and send your revised proposal to the next publisher on your list.
-Please ensure you review your book carefully before submitting to a publisher.
+Patience is required; while you wait for the academic book publisher to reply, continue working on the text and ensure you have permissions for any images and other copyrighted materials that appear in your academic book.
+It might take weeks if not months to receive a reply and if the publisher turns it down, take note of any feedback and send your revised proposal to the next academic book publisher on your list.
+Please ensure you review your work carefully before submitting to a publisher.
 The editor will then present your book to the editorial board and if they vote favourably, you will receive a contract.
-Once you have your contract, you can start revising your book and eventually submit the final manuscript.
+Once you have your contract, you can start revising your academic book and eventually submit the final manuscript.

 From contract to publication